 Assignment 1 | Critical Inquiry Part 4 – Critical Academic Reflective Paper (Individual)

-- the critical issues related to the technology chosen based on the following perspectives: learning theories; use of and assumptions about technology; design approach, assumptions and critique; and historical linkages and future implications;
+- the critical issues related to the technology chosen based on the following perspectives: learning theories; use of and assumptions about technology; learning design approach; and historical linkages and future implications;

-- the interrelationship between innovation, change, and digital learning environments, and their impact on organizations and society and the inquiry topic chosen;
+- the interrelationship between innovation, change, and digital learning environments;

 - your critical academic reflection on the inquiry process.